A letter from Jenny

 Renuka Mahajan Trust is not simply an orphanage in Pune India, it is a leader in integrating children with the local community, providing early intervention services to impoverished children and supporting local adoption in India.
 Renuka has been working in children's services for over 15 years and is the pilot site for our community playground.

-General Partners & Supporters
+Global Partners & Supporters

 ASHA, with a 20-year history of serving extremely vulnerable children, is our primary partner in India.
 With ASHA we are assured of collaboration with credible, transparent and expert professionals who have a heart for India’s most vulnerable.
 Limitless Child's staff has worked with ASHA for 14 years and firmly respect, trust and admire them.